Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 Yamaha P-515 build quality

-We could have gone with a higher score if the more minor details, like the key-tops, had been better.
+I could have gone with a higher score if the more minor details, like the key-tops, had been better.

 Connectivity 4.4

 The P-515 provides ample connectivity for most uses.
-It comes with two 1/4″ audio outputs and two 1/4″ headphone outputs.
-We like to see dual headphone outputs for student/teacher practice, so that’s a nice addition.
+It comes with two 1/4-inch audio outputs and two 1/4-inch headphone outputs.

-It has everything you need for home practice, basic gigging, and streaming audio.
+The Yamaha P-515 has everything you need for home practice, basic gigging, and streaming audio.

-Compared to other keyboard pianos
+Compared to other digital pianos

-Yamaha P-515 vs. Yamaha P-125
+Yamaha P-515 vs P-125

 The P-125 might seem like an odd choice, given that it’s so much cheaper than the P-515.
 It doesn’t sound quite as good, but it’s worth trying both models considering the money you could save.

-Yamaha P-515 vs. Roland FP-60X
+Yamaha P-515 vs Roland FP-60X

 Roland’s FP-X series is very similar to Yamaha’s P series in that it provides reliable, good-quality instruments.
+I prefer the flagship piano sounds of the P-515, but I like how the Roland keyboard feels more.

-Yamaha P-515 vs. Kurzweil SP6
+Yamaha P-515 vs Kurzweil SP6

-We think the Kurzweil SP6 might fly under the radar for many musicians, but you need to check it out if you’re in this price range.
+I think the Kurzweil SP6 might fly under the radar for many musicians, but you need to check it out if you’re in this price range.
+It sounds excellent, and it’s one of the most intuitive stage pianos on the market.

 Who is the Yamaha P-515 best suited for?

-The P-515 suits intermediate students who want a fantastic piano sound with enough connectivity to start gigging when the time comes.
+The Yamaha P-515 suits intermediate students who want a fantastic piano sound with enough connectivity to start gigging when the time comes.

 Share